HD 3167

-In October 2021, astronomers reported that the orbits of the detected exoplanets hosted by the star are oddly unusual: two planets (HD 3167 c; HD 3167 d) revolve around the star on polar orbits, i.e. orbits that pass over the poles of the star, whereas the third planet (HD 3167 b) orbits around the equator of the star instead.
+In 2019, a group of astronomers first reported that the orbits of the detected exoplanets hosted by the star are oddly unusual: two planets (HD 3167 c; HD 3167 d) revolve around the star on polar orbits, i.e. orbits that pass over the poles of the star.
+Later, in October 2021, the third planet (HD 3167 b) was found to orbit around the equator of the star instead, while confirming the other planets' orbital inclinations from the 2019 study.

 Planetary system

 In 2016, data collected during the extended K2 mission of the Kepler space telescope was used to identify two transiting exoplanet candidates orbiting this star, designated HD 3167 b and HD 3167 c.
-This makes it one of the closest and brightest such multi-transiting stars known.
+This made it one of the closest and brightest such multi-transiting stars known at the time.
 The lack of chromospheric activity makes it ideal for the precise radial velocity (RV) measurements needed to estimate the masses of its planets.
 Follow-up RV observations showed additional perturbation signals beyond the two planets already identified.
 This led to the discovery in 2017 of a third, non-transiting planet, designated HD 3167 d.